 .

-If you want to see all of the key-value pairs in a map, the easiest way is to iterate over the keys and use each to look up its value:
+You can also iterate over the keys and use each to look up its value:

-var birds = { "Arizona": "Cactus wren", "Hawaii": "Nēnē", "Ohio": "Northern Cardinal" } for (state in birds.keys) { System.print("The state bird of " + state + " is " + birds[state]) }
+var birds = { "Arizona": "Cactus wren", "Hawaii": "Nēnē", "Ohio": "Northern Cardinal" } for (state in birds.keys) { System.print("The state bird of %(state) is " + birds[state]) }